Vict0r-Git/DevOps-group3/use-cases/use-case-18.md

 ----------------------
 ### MAIN SUCCESS SCENARIO
-1. The request from analyst is received
+1. The request from analyst is received.
-2. The lists of capital cities in the continents from the database are fetched
+2. The lists of capital cities in the continents from the database are fetched.
-3. All data are sorted
+3. All data are sorted.
-4. The data is displayed to the analyst
+4. The data is displayed to the analyst.
 ----------------------
 ### EXTENSIONS
 2. Incorrect data from database are fetched.